WordPress/gutenberg/docs/data/data-core-editor.md

 Whether a single block is selected.

-### getSelectedBlockUID
+### getSelectedBlockClientId

-Returns the currently selected block UID, or null if there is no selected block.
+Returns the currently selected block client ID, or null if there is no selected block.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.

 *Returns*

-Selected block UID.
+Selected block client ID.

 ### getSelectedBlock